Table of Contents

 Jesus referred to Himself as the “son of man” over 85 times in the New Testament.
 This was a direct quotation to the prophecy of Daniel that says, “In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was led into his presence.
 He was given authority, glory and sovereign power; all peoples, nations and men of every language worshiped him.
 His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed” (Daniel 7:13-14).

-The phrase “Son of Man” also means that Jesus was truly a human being.
-At the incarnation, the Son of God took upon Himself the form of humanity (John 1:1–4, 12, 14; Phil.
-2:7; Heb.
-2:14) and became the Son of man (Mark 2:10), so uniting divinity with humanity by a tie which will never be broken.
-John the beloved tells us that Jesus came in the flesh as a human being “By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God” (1 John 4:2).
+This title also means that Jesus was truly a human being.
+At the incarnation, the Son of God took upon Himself the form of humanity (John 1:1–4, 12, 14; Philippians 2:7; Hebrews 2:14) and became a man (Mark 2:10), thus, uniting divinity with humanity by a tie which will never be broken.
+John the beloved tells us that Jesus came in the flesh as a human being: “By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God” (1 John 4:2).

 Jesus was not God’s Son in the sense of a human father and a son for God did not get married and have a son.
 Jesus is God’s Son in that He was conceived in Mary by the Holy Spirit.
 Luke 1:35 declares, “The angel answered, ‘The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.’”

 Jesus admitted that He is the Son of God.
 At His trial, the High Priest asked Him, “I charge you under oath by the living God: Tell us if you are the Christ, the Son of God” (Matthew 26:63). “’Yes, it is as you say,’ Jesus replied.
 ‘But I say to all of you: In the future you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven’” (Matthew 26:64).

 In His service,